 A goal of the City's CRA Plan is to encourage private sector investment in the CRA.
 New building construction and major renovation work to existing buildings helps the City in combating blight.
 It also encourages others to invest in the CRA.
-A total of forty five (45) new Business Tax Receipts (BTR) were approved in the CRA District during the fiscal year.
-Here are some examples of some of the new businesses and major renovation and construction that occurred in FY 2021 - 2022 in the CRA District:
+A total of approximately forty-seven (47) new Business Tax Receipts (BTR) were approved in the CRA District during the fiscal year.
+The following are examples of new businesses and major renovation and construction activity that has occurred in FY 2022 - 2023 in the CRA District: